quentin-jaquier-sonarsource/kubernetes-tests/README.md

 kubectl create secret generic sonar --from-literal="opts=-Dsonar.host.url=..."
 ```

-Generate the job expansions into the `jobs` folder:
+Generate the job expansions for all projects from `job.yaml` into the `jobs` folder:
 ```
 ./expand_jobs.sh
 ```